Scholarships and Awards

 Steg Family Scholarship

-This $1000 scholarship recognizes 1-2 Nutritional Sciences undergraduate students annually who demonstrate excellent leadership in extracurricular activities and service to the Department
+This $1000 scholarship recognizes 1-2 Nutritional Sciences undergraduate students annually who demonstrate excellent leadership in extracurricular activities and service to the Department.

 Selection Criteria